ovh/docs/pages/platform/ai/training_tuto_08_train_marine_mammal_sound/guide.en-gb.md

 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
 - A Public Cloud project created
 - The ovhai CLI interface installed on your system (more information [here](/pages/platform/ai/cli_10_howto_install_cli))
-- [Docker](https://www.docker.com/get-started) installed and configured to build images.
+- [Docker](https://www.docker.com/get-started) installed and configured to build images
 - A OCI / Docker image registry, you can use a public registry (like [Docker Hub](https://hub.docker.com/) for example) or a private registry.
-Refer to the [Creating a private registry](/pages/platform/private-registry/creating-a-private-registry/) documentation to create a private registry based on Harbor.
+Refer to the [Creating a private registry](/pages/platform/private-registry/creating-a-private-registry/) documentation to create a private registry based on Harbor
 - Knowledge about building images with [Dockerfile](https://docs.docker.com/engine/reference/builder/)

 ## Instructions

 ### Create object storages for data

-To train the model you'll need data and a place where to save the trained model.
+To train the model, you'll need data and a place to save the trained model.
 You can reuse the previous object storage used in the Notebook tutorial [Audio analysis and classification with AI](/pages/platform/ai/notebook_tuto_06_marine_mammal_sounds_classification/) or follow the step _Uploading your dataset on Public Cloud Storage_ of this tutorial.

 ### Train your model